GianGP/Technical-Case/README.md

 The DAG is configured to run every monday, wednesday and friday at 6 am.
 If you want to trigger the automation at another time, change the `start_date` parameter in the `default_args` dict.

 ## Data transformation
-Set up your `profiles.yml` to connect to your PostgreSQL dadatabase.
+Set up your `profiles.yml` to connect to your PostgreSQL database.

 The airflow implementation is configured to trigger also the dbt transformations.